DNAsticker/pipelineMem/README.md

 There are several varieties of java source files that conduct exhaustive simulations.

 The files with "StickxNLE" use strings to represent stickers that encode the address of each strands.
-This code was taken from similar javascript.
+This code was taken from similar javascript (//http://xlnsresearch.com/sticker1.htm).

 The files with "StickxNLEpop*.java" use more efficient encoding, but still consider the contents of memory.
 Also, "StickxNLEpopt*.java" is slightly more efficient.